foley179/ecommerce-client-app/README.md

 --------------------------------------------------------------

 ## Technologies
-* node.js
+* Node.js
 * HTML
 * CSS
 * React

 ## Features
+* Login/out functionality
-* login/out functionality
+* Reset password functionality
-* constantly updating cart
+* Constantly updating cart
+* payments with stripe (tests keys used so no payments are taken)

 ## To-do list:
-* Set "reset password" functionality to send actual emails
-* Filter for "testing" & "TODO" in code and delete/fix where appropriate
+* Upload to heroku and test

 ## Status
 Project is: _in progress_